 The next best step is to follow up with the customer privately and ask for more information about the negative review.

 Quite often, negative reviews are left on the pages of Etsy sellers who… well, simply don’t care.
-By reaching out to your customer and asking for them to articulate the problem a little more, well, that may be all that’s needed to clear the air and get them to remove their bad review.
+Reaching out to your customers and asking them to articulate the problem a little more may be all that’s needed to clear the air and get them to remove their bad reviews.

-You can do this by sending them a message under “Orders and Shipping.”
+You can send them a message under “Orders and Shipping.”

 …then respond publically